CyberTea0X/goauth/README.md

 go build -o goauth
 ```

-Place the binary where you need it and then copy the `example.toml` file there.
+Place the binary where you need it and then copy the `config_test.toml` file there.
-Rename `example.toml` to `config.toml`, configure this file, make sure mysql is running
+Rename `config_test.toml` to `config.toml`, configure this file, make sure mysql is running
 and then you can start the server by running the executable.